CorndelWithSoftwire/DevOps-Course-Starter/README.md

 $ poetry install
 ```

-You'll also need to clone a new `.env` file from the `.env.tempalate` to store local configuration options.
+You'll also need to clone a new `.env` file from the `.env.template` to store local configuration options.
 This is a one-time operation on first setup:

 ```bash
 $ cp .env.template .env  # (first time only)